szagoruyko/functional-zoo/README.md

 loading weights in C++.

 More models coming!
-We also plan to add definitions for other frameworks in future, probably `tiny-dnn` and `tensorflow` first.
+We also plan to add definitions for other frameworks in future, probably `tiny-dnn` first.
 Contributions are welcome.

-See also imagenet classification [demo.ipynb](demo.ipynb)
+See also imagenet classification with PyTorch [demo.ipynb](demo.ipynb)

 ## Models